abhiv2/ConvergeProtocol/README.md

 - It can be used to merging and sending mulitple transactions into a single one.

-- Moving Forward, It will be one of the poineer of offchain and cross chain data distrbution solution for blockchain scalablity   solutions.
+- Moving Forward, It will be one of the poineer of offchain and plasma data distrbution solution for Ethereum scalablity solutions

+# Problems -

+- Peoples and organisations have to do token transfer one by one if they want to do mass transfer
+- It is a very tedious process and takes a long time depending on number of transactions and network status
+- Ethereum is facing scalablity issues and network gets clogged when many transactions comes to the network

+# our solution -
+- Create a integrable batch transaction sender
+- Integrate to all popular wallets - Metamask, Mew etc

+# Future plans -
+- Make the protocol integrable to Dapps systems
+- Introduce off-chain/plasma for transaction batch storage

 ### Submitted in ETHINDIA2018